 The Appendum is available here.

-A special thank you to our partners, including Orvis, Simms, Patagonia, Trout Unlimited and others, for their commitment and dedication to helping organizations like Western Native Trout Initiative in our efforts to conserve, protect, and restore western native trout and their watersheds.
+A special thank you to our partners, especially the Orvis Company, and others, for their commitment and dedication to helping organizations like Western Native Trout Initiative in our efforts to conserve, protect, and restore western native trout and their watersheds.